torch2424/vaporBoy/README.md

 * Supports all major browsers (Chrome, Firefox, Safari).
 Meaning, you can play gameboy on your iPhone! 🌐

+* Installable using Desktop PWA Support and Mobile Browser's Add to Homescreen. 🖥️📱

 * Have complete control of your emulation and performance with configurable settings and save states. ⚙️💾

 * Experience the gameboy like you never have before, with Video/Audio altering VaporBoy effects. 🌈🔈📹